If you watch one thing this week, make it ITV's A Cruel Love: The Ruth Ellis Story

-From Miss Austen to Riot Women and more, there's some great telly coming to screens this year – and now, there's another show to add to your watch list as A Cruel Love: The Ruth Ellis Story is almost here.
+From Miss Austen to Riot Women and more, there's some great telly coming to screens this year – and now, there's another new TV show to add to your watch list as A Cruel Love: The Ruth Ellis Story has just arrived on ITV.

-Starring Lucy Boynton as the historic titular character, the ITV series will follow the true story of the nightclub manageress and last woman to be executed in the United Kingdom following the fatal shooting of her lover, David Blakely.
+Starring Lucy Boynton as the historic titular character, the four-part series follows the true story of the nightclub manageress and last woman to be executed in the United Kingdom following the fatal shooting of her lover, David Blakely.

 The period drama is set to grip audiences with its heartbreaking real-life inspiration, so from the cast to release date and more, here is everything you need to know about A Cruel Love: The Ruth Ellis Story.